antonvh/LMS-uart-esp/Projects/GraphLog/README.md

 ## Installation

-Note: disable the repl on the UART by uncommenting the line `uos.dupterm(None, 1) # disable REPL on UART(0)` in `boot.py`

 ### On the ESP8266

 Copy the files `ws_connection.py`, `ws_server.py`, `graphlog.py` and `graphlog.html` to the esp8266.

 On the ESP8266 you can choose to configure wifi to connect to Wifi.

-Run `from graphlog import *` on the ESP8266.
-The webserver should start.

 ### On the SPIKE

-Execute the program `SPIKE_graphlog.py`.
+Paste the program `SPIKE_graphlog.py` in a new project and run.

 ## Starting GraphLog.

-Start the program on the SPIKE.
-Start the
+When the prorgam starts on the SPIKE, the client and/or server address of the ESP8266 is shown.
+Open a browser to one of these networks, depending to which wifi network the system running the webbrowser is connected.
-Connect to the ESP8266 using a webbroser.
-Set the websocket address to the address that matches the one you see when starting the `graphlog.py` script on the ESP8266.
-As soon as you start the websocket, a message is sent to the SPIKE which initializes the chart and start logging the acceleration sensor.
+Set the websocket address to the the same address that matches the one to which your browser points.
+As soon as you start the websocket, a message is sent to the SPIKE which initializes the chart and starts logging the acceleration sensor.